• Skip to primary navigation

 In my experience, these fees will set you back by about 0.25% per trade.
 More if you trade below the minimum threshold of RM8K.

-With that in mind, ideally I would recommend you start with RM8K, but of course, I realize that not everyone starting out is comfortable spending such an amount, which is why the lowest amount one should use to execute a trade would be in my humble opinion RM3K.
+With that in mind, ideally, I would recommend you start with RM8K, but of course, I realize that not everyone starting out is comfortable spending such an amount, which is why the lowest amount one should use to execute a trade would be in my humble opinion RM3K.
 Worry not if you haven’t got a huge amount set aside, I started small as well, the key is savings.

 Dividend Entitlement and Ex-Date